 Make more revenue from your bakery

-Here’s a few ideas that can allow you to make more income from your bakery kitchen:
+Here are a few ideas that can allow you to make more income from your bakery kitchen:

 Hold baking classes